itaditya/circlebars/README.md

 - implemented with css; no canvas, png or jpg sprites mess.
 - highly customisable with various designed skins.
-- less than 2KB when minified..
+- less than 2KB when minified.
+- SASS supported.
+- optimised and production ready code in dist/ folder.

 Example
 -------